codevise/pageflow-panorama/README.md

     # app/assets/javascripts/pageflow/editor.js
     //= require pageflow/panorama/editor

-    # app/assets/stylesheets/pageflow/application.scss.css
+    # app/assets/stylesheets/pageflow/application.css.scss
     @import "pageflow/panorama";

+Install and run migrations:

+    $ rake pageflow_panorama:install:migrations
+    $ rake db:migrate

-### Create Proxies for the panorama providers:
+### Create Proxies for the Panorama Providers:

-To circumvent the same-origin policy a proxy from the domain that serves pageflow to the domain of the panorma-providers has to be configured.
+To circumvent the same-origin policy, a proxy from the domain that serves pageflow to the domain of the panorma-providers has to be configured.